 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-Six percent of Bay State residents are uninsured.
+Only three percent of Bay State residents are uninsured.
 This falls below the national average, which is a good sign for policyholders.
 A high amount of uninsured people often leads to higher rates for insured people.